hkckwan/hkckwan.github.io/README.md

 #### Step 2.3 Configure GitHub to use Jekyll with your theme

-Next, go back and open the new repository, then choose Pages on the left side menu and make the entries as shown.
-Do not forget to click on ```Save``` once you are finished.
+Next, go back and open the new repository, click on *Settings* in the GitHub menu bar, then choose *Pages* on the left side vetrical menu and make the entries as shown.
+Click on the button *None* to choose *master*.
+Do not forget to click on *Save* once you are finished.

 ![Configure Gh Pages](/media/221122ConfigureGhPages.png)